Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

-But onerous local "persistence" of low-level data can actually be counter-productive when what users require is distributed persistence of high-level data at some level of service involving enough replicas yet low-enough latency: it costs a lot and for no actual benefit may cause a large increase in latency.
+But onerous local "persistence" of low-level data can actually be counter-productive when what users require is distributed persistence of high-level data at some level of service involving enough replicas yet low-enough latency: local persistence costs a lot, and for no actual benefit to distributed persistence may cause a large increase in latency.
 The entire point of computing is to support user programs, and solving an issue for some underlying system at a lower-level of abstraction without solving it at the higher-level that the user cares about